2023년 6월 고2 모의고사 변형 (31-42번)

 Number 37

-Species that ____ found in only one area are called endemic species and are especially vulnerable to extinction.
+Species that are found in only one area are called endemic species and ____ especially vulnerable to extinction.

 But warmer air from global climate change caused these clouds to rise, depriving the forests of moisture, and the habitat for the golden ____ and many other species dried up.